suit-wg/suit-report/draft-ietf-suit-report.md

 #  Attestation

+Where Remote Attestation (See {{RFC9334}}) is in use, the Attestation Verifier (Verifier hereafter) requires a set of Attestation Evidence.
+Attestation Evidence contains Attestation Claims about the Attester.
+These Attestation Claims contain measurements of the Attester.
+Many of these measurements are the same measurements that are made in SUIT, which means that a SUIT\_Report contains most of the Claims and some of the Endorsements that a Verifier requires.

-This document describes how a well-informed Attestation Verifier (Verifier hereafter, See {{RFC9334}}) can infer the trustworthiness of a remote device.
+Using a SUIT\_Manifest and a SUIT\_Report, a well-informed Verifier can infer the trustworthiness of a remote device.
 Remote attestation is done by using the SUIT\_Manifest\_Envelope along with the SUIT\_Report to reconstruct the state of the device at boot time.
 By embedding data used for remote attestation in the SUIT\_Report, a remote device can use an append-only log to collect both measurements and debug/failure information into the same document.
 This document can then be conveyed to a Verifier as a part of the Attestation Evidence.
 A Remote Attestation format to convey Attestation Evidence, such as an Entity Attestation Token (EAT, see {{-EAT}}), that contains a SUIT\_Report MUST also include an integrity measurement of the Manifest Processor & Report Generator.

 When a Concise Reference Integrity Manifest (CoRIM, see {{-CoRIM}}) is delivered in a SUIT\_Manifest\_Envelope, this codifies the delivery of verification information to the Verifier: